CHILD AND ADOLESCENT PSYCHIATRY

 - Outpatient clinic offering services to all children from infancy to late adolescence.

-- Services include: acute and routine psychiatric assessment, child study group assessment (multidisciplinary assessment for child <5 years), individual, family and group psychotherapy and psychopharmacology.
+- Services include: acute and routine psychiatric assessment, multidisciplinary assessment for child <5 years, individual, family and group psychotherapy and psychopharmacology, acute intervention, and consultation-liaison work.

 - Multidisciplinary team includes psychologist, social workers and psychiatrists.